wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 -   `wsgi.py`, a Python script used to help run your development server and deploy your project to a production environment.

-I> ###Note
-I>
-I> The project configuration directory has been created with new Django I> projects since version 1.4.
-Having two directories with the same name I> may seem quite a bit odd, but the change was made to separate out I> project-related components from individual applications.

 In the project directory, you will see there is a file called `manage.py`.
 We will be calling this script time and time again as we develop our project.
 It provides you with a series of commands you can run to maintain your Django project.
-For example, `manage.py` allows you to run the built-in Django development server to test your work and run database commands.
-You'll be using this script a lot throughout the development cycle.
+For example, `manage.py` allows you to run the built-in Django development server, test your application and run various database commands.
+We will be using the script a lot.

 I> ###For Further Information on Django Admin Script I>
 I> See the Django documentation for more details about the I> [Admin and Manage scripts](https://docs.djangoproject.com/en/1.9/ref/django-admin/#django-admin-py-and-manage-py).
+I>
+I> If you run `python manage.py help` you can see the list of commands available.
+I>

 You can try using the `manage.py` script now, by issuing the following command.